jazir555/Math-Proofs/Proof Creation Ruleset.md

 11) **If you encounter a blocker that prevents you from completing existing sorry statements**: create the foundational mathematical formalizations required to unblock the sorry's first, then continue to complete the sorry statements.
 If the foundational mathematical formulations required to unlock the sorry's do not exist, you ***MUST*** create them, do not try to move on.

 12) **Do not complain about proof complexity or difficulty.** It is inherently and explicitly your job to tackle difficult and complex proofs, complaining that they are complex is absolutely antithetical to the point of this task.
 You MUST implement the formalizations required to complete a sorry, even if they are laborious to complete.

+Complete the proof in completelygeneralized.lean.
+Create as many subtasks as needed.
+Complete three sorry statements starting at the top of the file and work your way down per subtask until every portion of the proof is completed.
+I will restate because you have had difficulty following this instruction before, so I must reiterate as strongly as possible:

+**Do not complain about proof complexity or difficulty.** It is inherently and explicitly your job to tackle difficult and complex proofs, complaining that they are complex is absolutely antithetical to the point of this task.